 The Curious Case of Data and Decision Making in Urban India

-Urban centers are the engines that power a nation's economic growth.
+Cities and towns are the powerhouses driving India's economic growth.
 In India, they're projected to be responsible for 75% of GDP by 2030 (NITI Aayog, 2018).
 Yet, this potential lies under threat.

 This lack of planning is a major concern and could hinder India's ability to build strong, sustainable cities in the future.
 To reach its full potential, India needs a new approach to planning and managing its cities.